 Despite a general rise in awareness of paedophile hunters and the way they operate, there remains some confusion surrounding the law and what could happen if someone is subject to an accusation from a paedophile hunter.
 We discuss the law surrounding...

 Most people are aware that the police have certain powers to seize belongings as part of an investigation.
 However, not everyone is aware of what these powers actually involve and when the police are allowed to exercise them.
-We discuss police powers of...
+In Brief UK police have...

 If you are due to appear at court for a criminal offence, the process that will be followed and the type of court you appear at will depend on whether the offence is considered ‘indictable only’, ‘summary only’, or ‘either...